cran/ehelp/README.md

 @email  :  contact information of the author(s)
 @repo   :  repository where to get the function from
 @ref    :  any suitable reference needed
+@examples :  include examples of how to use user-defined function
 ```

 Further keywords can be added on-demand, please contact the developer if you would like to add other keywords to the list.

-Some keywords are explicited ignored, such as: "@keyword internal", "@importFrom", "@export"; as these won't contribute much to the usage of the user-defined functions.
+Some keywords are explicitly ignored, such as: "@keyword internal", "@importFrom", "@export"; as these won't contribute much to the usage of the user-defined functions.

 ### Highlighting
 We have included extended functionalities to the "ehelp()" function, which allows the user to display the information about the requested function using highlighting features.